Addressing Maximization Bias in Reinforcement Learning with Two-Sample Testing: Two-Sample Testing-based Estimators

-That this expression holds true appears by generalizing the example with $M = 2$ detailed in \ref{appendix:analytic_forms} to higher dimensions.
+\rd{Lemma \ref{lemma:Bias_bound_TE} shows that the TE can achieve negative and positive bias depending on the level of significance $\alpha$.
+However, we can not make a general statement about the sign of the bias for a particular $\alpha$ since this depends on the number and the distribution of the underlying random variables.}

 Furthermore, the TE is consistent for the MEV since, with increasing sample size, each sample mean approaches its population mean, the ME approaches the true MEV, and the variances of the means tend to zero.
 Consequently, all tests except for the true MEV variable will reject the $H_0$, and only the MEV will be left.

-Note that the TE depends on performing multiple hypothesis tests, which can increase type I error.
-However, for simplicity, we stick to the procedure as presented above and do not pursue multiple testing corrections, e.g., a Bonferroni correction \citep{armstrong2014use}.
-Regarding variance, the TE shares the common overly pessimistic variance bound, while the proof relies on the TE being a weighted average of means and is similar to \cite{d2016estimating}: \begin{Lemma} For $\alpha \in (0, 0.5]$, it holds: $\mathrm{Var}\left[\hat{\mu}^{TE}(\alpha)\right] \leq \sum_{i=1}^{M} \frac{\sigma_{i}^{2}}{|S_i|}$. \end{Lemma}
+\rd{The TE involves conducting multiple hypothesis tests, which can potentially lead to an increase in type I error.
+In such cases, common approaches for correction include the Bonferroni correction \citep{armstrong2014use}, the method proposed by \cite{holm1979simple}, or, for large values of $M$, the procedure developed by \cite{benjamini1995controlling}.
+However, we have chosen not to incorporate these techniques into the TE for two reasons.
+Firstly, we consider the significance level $\alpha$ as a freely adjustable hyperparameter.
+For instance, if we were to employ the Bonferroni correction, which divides the significance level by the number of tests, we could simply choose a different $\alpha$ to achieve a similar effect.
+Secondly, in the upcoming section, we will introduce a generalization of the TE that generally circumvents the necessity of binary testing decisions.}